 Spoiler Alert: Do NOT Read This Unless You Really, Truly Want To

-After many years, children and grandchildren together, Beh dies of old-age and illness while Ehd holds her in his arms, lets the fire in the cave burn out and dies heartbroken.
+After many years together, producing many children and grandchildren, Beh dies of old age and illness while Ehd holds her in his arms, lets the fire in the cave burn out, and dies heartbroken.
 Just like a loyal doggie would.

 I’ve not kept up with Romance genre trends, so I don’t know who the popular authors in the Current Year are.
 A few years back, everybody was gushing about Kristen Ashley.
 For all I know, they still are.
 Optimistically, I purchased about a half dozen of her e-books and gave her a shot.
 First, I read Lacybourne Manor although I didn’t really care for the writing style, nor the screwball, immature-in-mind-but-not-in-years heroine.
 But you all know what they say about falling off a horse.
 Plus, if I don’t like something the first time, I’ll give it a second just to make sure the dissatisfaction wasn’t a one-off thing.